 Anchor Partnerships - strategy labs, pilots, and scale-up vehicles including SUSTAIN, the 4D platforms (ProPer, PanaBIOS, AfCFTA Hub, and the Trillion-Dollar Fund), and other initiatives demonstrating what country-led, sovereignty-respecting development looks like in practice.

-Direct Secretariat Action - coordinating OCTagon, the Digital Skills Passport, the Virtual Dealroom, and related workstreams under the guidance of the Presidential Council and the Global College.
+Direct Secretariat Action - coordinating SIGN, Masterkey, OCTagon, the Virtual Dealroom, and related workstreams under the guidance of the Presidential Council and the Global College.

 The Accra Reset designates health as its vanguard sector - the laboratory in which sovereign models are first proved before being exported to other domains.
 The choice is deliberate.